Medna

-Medna (Serbian Cyrillic: Медна) is a settlement in the Mrkonjic Municipality of Republika Srpska entity in Bosnia and Herzegovina.
+Medna (Serbian Cyrillic: Медна) is a settlement and local community in the Mrkonjić Grad municipality of Republika Srpska entity in Bosnia and Herzegovina.

+Aside from Medna itself, the Medna local community also encompasses the settlement of Okandžije.

 Name

 There are two theories for the etymology of this settlement.
 The first is that the Ottomans named it Medina which is of Arabic origin for a Fortified Settlement.
 Older locals still refer to the place as Medina, the chance of this etymology is highly likely as there was a Castle named Prizrenac in the area before Ottoman arrival.
 The second theory is that the settlement derives from the Serbo-Croatian word Med (honey).

 Demographics

 According to the 1991 census, the village had a total of 791 inhabitants.
 Ethnic groups in the village include: